tarantool/doc/doc/book/box/data_model.rst

     - [3, [1, 2, 3, 4, 5]]
     ...

 ..  _index-box_indexed-field-types:

 ********************************************************
 Indexed field types
 ********************************************************

-Indexes restrict values which Tarantool may store with MsgPack.
-This is why, for example, ``'unsigned'`` and ``'integer'`` are different field types although in MsgPack they are both stored as integer values -- an ``'unsigned'`` index contains only *non-negative* integer values while an ``‘integer’`` index contains *any* integer values.
+Indexes restrict values that Tarantool can store with MsgPack.
+This is why, for example, ``'unsigned'`` and ``'integer'`` are different field types, although in MsgPack they are both stored as integer values.
+An ``'unsigned'`` index contains only *non-negative* integer values, while an ``‘integer’`` index contains *any* integer values.

 Here again are the field types described in :ref:`Field Type Details <index_box_field_type_details>`, and the index types they can fit in.